top of page

 Other Important Information: Class participation is absolutely required.

-ELEMENTARY SPANISH – 1st-5th
+BEGINNER ELEMENTARY SPANISH – 3rd-5th

 Class Fee: $10 per semester